 When getting away from the stresses of your everyday life, a city like Austin, Texas, might not be first on your mind.
 It should be, though.
 There are plenty of great places here that will help you unwind and relax.

 Zilker Botanical Garden

-One of the best places in all of Austin to relax is the Zilker Botanical Garden.
+One of the best places in Austin to relax is the Zilker Botanical Garden.
 Here, you’ll be able to enjoy peaceful gardens, the Green Garden (where local designers showcase plants native to the area), and the Taniguchi Oriental Garden.
 There are ponds covered in lily pads and the serene sounds of waterfalls.
-You’ll also find the Hartman Prehistoric Garden, which is located right where actual dinosaur tracks were found in 1992.
+You’ll also find the Hartman Prehistoric Garden, located right where actual dinosaur tracks were found in 1992.

 Viva Day Spa

 The Viva Day Spa was voted the “Best Spa” by Austin Monthly Magazine several years in a row.
 If you are looking to relax, this is the place.
 Their spa packages include various massages where you can melt away for a few hours.
 This is a very upscale day spa that offers pedicures, manicures, facials, and some med spa services.

 The Greenbelt starts at Zilker Park.
 It offers almost 8 miles of trails on 809 acres of land.
 There are plenty of ways to relax here, from sitting near the water to going for a jog to climbing the cliffs.
 You’ll have plenty of natural beauty around you to help you unwind.